 it is known as an attribute

 (class: Attribute).
-The value of an attribute identifies the state of a phenomenon.
+The value of an attribute collapses the possible state-space of a phenomenon.
 A third core concept is the

 Abstraction.
 An abstraction is any

-mental, human-conceived concept that is used as a model or interpretation of phenomena.
+mental, human-conceived concept that is used as a model or interpretation of phenomena, and can be applied to any physical phenomenon to indicate a mathematical representation of that phenomenon.

 A phenomenon-property pair is called a variable